Episode 58

 Speaker:

-bland chicken.
-That's also why
+flavor than bland chicken.
+That's

 Speaker: